Skip to main content

 Highlights to Date

-Over the last two years, we have seen 22,000 unpaid carers and their supporters join together to raise awareness of the issues and challenges faced by unpaid carers.
+Over the last three years, we have seen over 50,000 unpaid carers and their supporters join together to raise awareness of the issues and challenges faced by unpaid carers.

 Some key highlights include: